garettrobson/PhpCommitLint/README.md

 ## Installation

-First you will need to require the package, we recomend you do this as a `--dev` dependency.
+First you will need to require the package, we recommend you do this as a `--dev` dependency.

 ```sh
 composer req --dev garettrobson/php-commit-lint